 Software Token Configuration

 RSA SecurID software tokens are factory-set as PINPad PIN type (PIN integrated with tokencode), 8-digit tokencode length, and 60-second tokencode interval.
 However, you can configure the tokencode interval, PIN type, and tokencode length of software tokens for each software token profile that you create.
 Depending on configuration options set in the device definition file, you can set the tokencode length to 6 or 8 digits and the tokencode interval to 30 or 60 seconds.
-You can change the PIN type so that the token behaves like a hardware fob.
+You can change the PIN type so that the token allows alphanumeric PINs, just like a fob-style hardware token.
 You can also reconfigure the token to be tokencode only.